 Want some notes to help break down your AP US History class?
 Or are you looking to brush up on a historical period you're having a hard time remembering?

-Wait, What?
-New AP US History Guidelines?
+What Are the New AP US History Guidelines?

-Historical Thinking Skills
+The 6 Historical Thinking Skills for AP US History

 Each APUSH exam question will test one or more of these skill-based objectives as well as one or more of the thematic objectives.
 So keep these skills in mind as you go through the chronological notes.

 Your AP US History teacher should be working on these skills with your class.
 If they're not, we recommend getting a prep book, which will review the skills in detail and show you how to demonstrate them in the essays.
-The skills are as follows:

-Skill #1: Developments and Processes
+Skill 1: Developments and Processes

 Students should be able to identify important historical concepts, developments with significant historical impacts, and historical processes.

-Skill #2: Sourcing and Situation
+Skill 2: Sourcing and Situation

 This skill is all about understanding historical sources.
-Students should be able to distinguish between primary and secondary sources, identify where a source came from, the source's perspective, its intended audience, and its purpose.
+Students should be able to distinguish between primary and secondary sources and also be able to identify where a source came from, the source's perspective, its intended audience, and its purpose.

-Skill #3: Claims and Evidence in Sources
+Skill 3: Claims and Evidence in Sources

 Students should learn how to analyze arguments in primary and secondary sources.
 This includes identifying a source's claim, picking out its substantiating evidence, and evaluating the quality and persuasiveness of the argument.
-Students should also be able to explain this process, especially when comparing two different sources.

-Skill #4: Contextualization
+Skill 4: Contextualization

-With this skill, students learn to describe and analyze the context of historical events, developments, and processes.
+With this skill, students learn to describe and analyze the context of various historical events, developments, and processes.
 More importantly, students should understand how to situate a particular historical event within its broader historical context.

-Skill #5: Making Connections
+Skill 5: Making Connections

 Using historical reasoning processes (which we'll get to in a moment), students should know how to analyze patterns and create connections between historical developments and processes.
 Students should also be able to explain these connections and their implications.

-Skill #6: Argumentation
+Skill 6: Argumentation

-These reasoning processes are new to the 2019 APUSH update, and they help reinforce the new skills-based approach to US History.
+These reasoning processes are new to the 2019-20 APUSH update, and they help reinforce the new skills-based approach to US History.
 These three reasoning processes are tools students will learn to use in order to develop a historical thinking mindset that allows them to intellectually engage with historical subject matter.

-Reasoning Process #1: Comparison
+Reasoning Process 1: Comparison

 Students should develop the ability to make logical and accurate comparisons between different historical developments, periods, and processes.
 This involves picking out similarities and differences, explaining them, and connecting them to greater historical significance.

-Reasoning Process #2: Causation
+Reasoning Process 2: Causation

-With this reasoning process, students should learn how to discern, describe, and explain the causes and or effects of different historical developments and processes.
+With this reasoning process, students should learn how to discern, describe, and explain the causes and/or effects of different historical developments and processes.
 This includes explaining the relationship between events, understanding the differences between primary and secondary causes, and describing the short- and long-term effects of events.

-Reasoning Process #3: Continuity and Change
+Reasoning Process 3: Continuity and Change

 Students should learn how to identify, describe, and explain patterns of continuity and change over time.
-Additionally, students should be able to explain the relative historical significance of specific historical developments in relation to larger historical patterns, developments, and/or events.
+Also, students should be able to explain the relative historical significance of specific historical developments in relation to larger historical patterns, developments, and/or events.

 Have you ever heard the phrase "missing the forest for the trees"?
 The same goes here—the AP program doesn't want you to memorize a bunch of years and names without understanding the larger relevance of them.

-As we get into the concept outline, which breaks down APUSH by time periods and where we are linking to notes, think about these themes and see if you can connect them to the outline notes.
+As we get into the concept outline, which breaks down APUSH by time periods/units and where we are linking to notes, think about these themes and see whether you can connect them to the outline notes.
 These are important themes to trace throughout all of your AP US History studying!

-Finally, the AP US History course is organized by chronological periods as well as the historical skills and themes discussed above.
-In other words, this is your basic "first A happened, then B, then C" structure you're probably used to from past history classes, the specific dates, names, and events of history.
+The AP US History course is organized by units, or chronological periods, as well as the historical skills and themes discussed above.
+In other words, this is your basic "first A happened, then B, then C" structure that you're probably used to from past history classes, as well as the specific dates, names, and events of history.

 That was in 1788, by the way.